TheFirstQuestion/VideoResolutionRenamer/README.md

 1. Clone the repository

-1. Create blank files `newNames.txt` and `currentNames.txt`
+2. Create blank files `newNames.txt` and `currentNames.txt`

-2. `./listFiles.sh /path/to/your/shows`
+3. `./listFiles.sh /path/to/your/shows`

+4. Uncomment the `mv` command in `videoResolutionRename.sh` on line 51 to allow renaming. **If the renaming process fails, your files may be lost.
+I recommend running the script without renaming first, and confirming that your output is as expected.**

-3. `./videoResolutionRename.sh /path/to/your/shows`
+5. `./videoResolutionRename.sh /path/to/your/shows`

 To compare the old and new names: